archiverjs/node-archiver/README.md

 #### comment `string`

-Sets zip comment.
+Sets the zip comment.

 #### forceUTC `boolean`

-If true, forces file date and time to UTC.
+If true, forces the file date and time to UTC.
 Helps with testing across timezones.

 #### zlib `object`